Q&A

 Q

-Are highly sensitive people more likely to suffer from sleep disturbance and be a light sleeper?
+Are highly sensitive people more likely to suffer from sleep disturbance and be light sleepers?

 A